Common land in the Brecon Beacons

 In the Brecon Beacons, this system persists today.
 The commons remain in private ownership, with the National Trust, the National Park Authority and private estates controlling certain areas.
 Local farmers move their sheep, ponies and cattle onto the hills in summer, so that they can use their more fertile fields, lower in the valleys, to grow hay and silage crops to see them through the winter.
 Commoners’ Associations meet to make management decisions such as when sheep should be gathered from the hill.

-Today, ownership alone carries few economic advantages (but important responsibilities) while specified uses are shared by those who have legally registered rights 'in common'.
-Usually these rights are attached to farms which surround the common, and the most important are for grazing sheep, ponies or cattle.
 Hardy flocks of mountain sheep live off the rough vegetation for much of the year and this affects the variety of plants that can survive on the hills.
-Grazing by different animals and at different intensities affects vegetation cover.
+Grazing by different animals at different intensities affects vegetation cover.
 Without sheep, for example, there would certainly be more woodland on the lower slopes.

-Since May 2005 in Wales the public have had the right to wander over commons on foot which have been designated as Access Land under the CROW Act so long as they follow the Countryside Code.
+In Wales, since May 2005, the public have had the right to walk over commons which have been designated as Access Land under the CROW Act, as long as they follow the Countryside Code.

-Most other activities require permission from the owner of the land, and usually the agreement of the commoners too.
-Some actions such as riding motorbikes on common land without the owner’s permission are simply illegal, of course.
-Good countryside manners, however, can do much to keep relationships positive between people who want to use common land for different things.
+Most other activities require permission from the landowner, and usually the agreement of the commoners too.
+Some actions such as riding motorbikes without permission are simply illegal.
+Good countryside manners, however, can do much to smooth relationships between people who want to use common land for different things.